NimaAra/Easy.Logger/README.md

 ```

 ### Disposal
 The library does not need to be disposed explicitly as the framework takes care of the flushing of any pending log entries.
-In any case you can explicitly dipose the `Log4NetService` by:
+In any case you can explicitly dispose the `Log4NetService` by:

 ```csharp
 logService.Dispose();